AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 \begin{figure}[p]
 \centering
 \includegraphics[max width=\linewidth]{diff_adjustment_alg_times_2_sag}
+\caption[
-\caption[How are the convertible contexts of two different networks related?]{
+  How are the convertible contexts of two different networks related?
+  This figure shows the expanded \emph{convertible context} of two interacting blockchains, enabled by an exchange rate, $X_{R\rightarrow L}$.
+]{
   How are the convertible contexts of two different networks related?
   Without the market context, there's no conversion path that allows for the conversion of work -- the conversion path between difficulties is a \emph{consequence} of $X_{R\rightarrow L}$ (the exchange rate).
   This is the same convertible context that miners use to determine which network is most profitable for them.